ubinfie/ubinfie.github.io/_posts/2024-05-14-switch-to-bam.md

   - pmenzel
 ---

-It has been over 14 years since the formalization of the fastq format {% cite Cock2009 %}.
-It describes sequences and their quality scores.
+It has been over 14 years since the formalization of the fastq format {% cite Cock2009 %}, which describes sequences and their quality scores.
 For paired end reads, sequences are encoded in separate files, usually called R1 and R2 [^1].
 Unfortunately despite the publication, fastq format is not entirely standardized!